 3. Design your templates.

-Once you know which types of documentation you're developing, it's time to design a template for each.
-It's a good idea to standardize your templates based on documentation type, so users can easily identify which document they're looking at.
+Once you know which types of documentation you’re developing, you should design a template for each.
+Standardizing your templates based on the documentation type will help users quickly identify which document they’re looking at (plus save you time).

 For example, all of your product requirements documents should contain the same content sections and follow the same design format so you’re creating a consistent user experience.